la2050/archive/_projects/2016/if-she-can-see-it-she-can-be-it-empowering-girls-creating-a-gender-balanced-media-landscape.md

   - Publicity/awareness
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  The Institute’s quarterly See Jane Salon Series engages industry professionals and corporate influencers in discussions on achieving gender equity in media.
+  This project will expand and enhance the 2017 series with scholarships for 50 girls, ages 13-18, from across LA to join the conversation and connect with mentors in the industry.
+The program will empower girls around issues of gender in media, foster future female entertainment leaders, and help create a more gender-balanced media landscape.
 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Minority- and women-owned firms"]